ScottLogic/blog/_posts/2026-05-07-data-engineering-on-a-budget.md

 * Postgres

 In this example, messages enter the system via Kafka and are stored in Postgres using a medallion layer architecture.
 Prefect orchestrates the data pipelines, handling ingestion from Kafka to Postgres and performing additional ETL operations across the medallion layers.
 Although Postgres isn't traditionally associated with medallion architectures, it can be effectively adapted for this purpose.
 Its support for multiple databases and tables enables the creation of distinct bronze, silver, and gold layers, each tailored to meet different consumer requirements.

 All the components are underpinned by docker containers and since all the components are open source, running the containers will be the main infrastructure cost of the project.
 In production this project could be run on something like ECS Fargate with deployment pipelines pushing between environments.
-An alternative approach could be to run it on Kubernetes however this will increase complexity and cost therefore I think it would be better to not use it.
-Furthermore, when doing local development, you will not incur any cluster costs that you would when running on something like Databricks.
+An alternative approach could be to run it on Kubernetes however this will increase complexity and cost.
+As a result I think it would be better to not use it.

 An example docker compose file for this project is displayed below:

 ~~~yaml